Postmortem of My Journey at Autodesk

 - During an application code review, I found a defect that the cache TTL (Time to Live) will be incorrectly reset every time on value update, which may causing the rate limiting not working as expected.

-- In an terraform code change (traffic cutover), I recommended implementing AWS Route53 weighted routing to enable gradual traffic shifting (starting with 1% of traffic), significantly reducing the risk of service disruption during the cutover.
+- In a terraform code change (traffic cutover), I recommended implementing AWS Route53 weighted routing to enable gradual traffic shifting (starting with 1% of traffic), significantly reducing the risk of service disruption during the cutover.

 Service dependency failures are one of the leading causes of incidents.
 For example, when the database is hanging, most of the traffic of the service should be handled by the cache.
 However, due to unnecessary hard dependency on the database, the service is completely down.